-A Fund may only enter into securities lending agreements, repurchase agreements and reverse repurchase agreements with counterparties which have a minimum credit rating of A-2 or equivalent from a Recognised Rating Agency or which, if unrated, have, in the opinion of the Investment Manager, an implied rating of A-2 or better.
-Alternatively, an unrated counterparty is acceptable where the relevant Fund is indemnified or guaranteed against losses suffered as a result of a failure by the counterparty by an entity which maintains a rating of A-2 or equivalent.
+A Fund may only enter into securities lending agreements, repurchase agreements and reverse repurchase agreements with counterparties, which are entities with legal personality and typically located in OECD jurisdictions (and which may or may not be related to the Investment Manager, Depositary or their delegates) in accordance with the requirements of the Central Bank UCITS Regulations and where a credit assessment has been undertaken.
+Where the counterparty is subject to a credit rating by any agency registered and supervised by the European Securities and Markets Authority, that rating shall be taken into account in the credit assessment.
+Where a counterparty is downgraded to A2 or below (or comparable rating) by such a credit rating agency, a new credit assessment in respect of the counterparty will be undertaken without delay.
 Use of the efficient portfolio management techniques described above could adversely affect the liquidity of a Fund's portfolio and will be taken into account by the Investment Manager in managing the Fund's liquidity risk and in this respect, investors should also read the risk warning headed "Liquidity Risk" in the "Risk Information" section.

-COLLATERAL.
+Collateral.
 A Fund may enter securities lending agreements, repurchase agreements and reverse repurchase agreements only where it acts in accordance with normal market practice, in the best interests of Company and provided that all collateral received under the securities lending contract, repurchase or reverse repurchase agreement (and also under any FDI) meet, at all times, the following criteria: